FAQs For Horse Coverages

 22. Can I renew my policy by phone?

-An application is required to renew your policy each year, as underwriting must have written confirmation from you that all of the information is correct.
-Renewal applications can be submitted a maximum of 60 days prior to the policy expiration date, and are available on the Forms page of the website.
-Applications can be submitted to us by email, fax or mail; the original copy is not required.
+We cannot bind or renew coverage over the phone; a signed application is required each year.
+Renewal applications cannot be signed and submitted more than 30 days prior to the policy expiration date.
+Forms are available on our website and applications can be submitted to us by email, fax or mail; the original copy is not required.

 top